dirkkelly/dirkkelly/content/collapse/accepting-collapse-and-moving-beyond.md

   and that it will not help us.  '
 type: blog
 tags:
+- Collapse
 - Extinction
-- collapse
-- capitalism
+- Capitalism
-- resist
+- Resist
-- community
+- Community
 aliases: []
 image: ''